What’s the problem?

 - Find new ways to provide for basic needs such as housing, health, education & pensions without having to use the private financial system.

 - Reverse the privatisation and outsourcing of basic public goods and services, and cancel public-private financing initiatives where appropriate.
 Defend, develop and increase the role of pay-as-you-go provision for pension and health systems (rather than capital savings or insurance-based systems which pour more money into financial markets).

 - Implement collective and defined benefit pension systems.

 - Reduce excessive mortgage credit and strengthen social housing provision.

 - Explore universal basic income proposals, in combination with directly providing for people’s needs.

-- Use capital adequacy rules to direct lending and investment towards long term environmentally beneficial projects.
+- Use climate stress testing to direct lending and investment towards long term environmentally beneficial projects.

 - Fight for less private debt.